spectrocloud/librarium/packages/docs/content/04-clusters.md

 ## Cluster Upgrade Details

-Palette provides persistent storage of node repaves details caused due to node resource upgrades.
-The following two scenarios are captured and displayed as "Event Details" of the “Cluster Overview”:
-* Nodes get repaved for any changes made to core layers (k8s, os, etc.) which causes Kubeadmconfig to change and triggers node repaves such as:
+Palette will perform a rolling upgrade on the nodes for any changes in KubeadmConfig.
+Below are some of the actions that will cause KubeadmConfig change and will result in nodes getting upgraded:
+* OS layer changes
+* Kubernetes layer changes
 * Kubernetes version upgrade
 * Kubernetes control plane upsize
 * Machine pool updates for disk size
 * Changes in availability zones
 * Changes in instance types
-* Nodes getting repaved on specific az’s alone due to machine health check failures.
+* Certificate renewal and many more..

+Palette also keeps track of node's machine health and will relaunch the node when the machine health check fails.
+The timeout after which Palette will relaunch is 30 mins.
+Palette keeps track of the reason that triggered the rolling upgrade on the nodes in the cluster and is made accessible under **Cluster Overview > Upgrade details**.

 ## Event Stream